venkat-imaginea/react-native-android/README.md

 # react-native-android-kc
-A simple POC with a basic setup of a KC page for Android
+A react-native POC with a basic setup of a KC page for Android